tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/indonesia.rst

    invoices list and click on *Action*, then on *Download e-Faktur*.
 #.
 After receiving new serial numbers from the Indonesian Revenue Department, you can create a set
    of tax invoice serial numbers group through this list view.
-You only have to specify the Min and Max of each serial numbers' group and Odoo will format the number automatically to a 13-digits number, as requested by the Indonesia Tax Revenue Department.
+You only have to specify the Min and Max of each serial numbers' group and CoquiAPPs will format the number automatically to a 13-digits number, as requested by the Indonesia Tax Revenue Department.
 #.
 There is a counter to inform you how many unused numbers are left in that group.